oracle-cne/ocne/doc/cluster-management/olvm.md

 The oVirt instance is the same as the oVirt installation.
 It is where the oVirt console runs, the oVirt engine, etc.

 ## OLVM vs oVirt
-There is a sutle nuance in the terminology used for OLVM vs oVirt.
+There is some overlap in the terminology used for OLVM vs oVirt.
 The term OLVM really has two meanings in this context.
-First it reperesents the back-end OLVM instance, which is an oVirt implemenation.
-So, the term oVirt **always** means the back-end OLVM oVirt instance.
+First it represents the backend OLVM oVirt instance, which is an oVirt implementation.
+So, the term oVirt **always** means the backend OLVM oVirt instance.
 Any resource or entity described as oVirt can be viewed from the OLVM management console, or accessed via the oVirt REST API.

 There is also the client side, where you create Cluster API resources.
 The OLVM Cluster API has an OLVMCluster resource which is not to be confused with either a Kubernetes cluster, or an oVirt cluster.
-So, when you see OLVM* field names or resource names described in this  document, it is **always** referring to OLVM Cluster API resouces and terminology on the client.
+So, when you see OLVM* field names or resource names described in this  document, it is **always** referring to OLVM Cluster API resources and terminology on the client.

 ## Prerequisites
 * You must have an existing OLVM installation that can be accessed via a set of external IPs.